Download the catalog to view curriculum and kit pricing and to place an order.

-Each year, the United States Department of Energy designates October as Energy Awareness Month.
+Each year, the U.S. Department of Energy designates October as Energy Awareness Month.

 Energy Efficiency and Conservation Activities

-Teach and read about energy with NEED’s Energy Booklist.
-This list provides a multi-level listing of energy related non-fiction and fiction literature for students.
+- Teach and read about energy with NEED’s Energy Booklist.
+This list provides multi-level energy related non-fiction and fiction literature for students.

-Evaluate your school building and the science behind keeping it healthy, comfortable and energy efficient with NEED’s new Building Science curriculum for intermediate students.
+- Evaluate your school building and the science behind keeping it healthy, comfortable and energy efficient with Building Science (for intermediate students).

-Build an energy house with your students to explore more about insulation, conservation and diminishing returns.
+- Build an energy house with your students to conceptualize insulation, conservation and diminishing returns.

-Investigate the use of appliances and machines through a data-driven investigative unit.
-Plug Loads allows students to look closely at how pluggable devices are used at home and school, and how their use impacts an energy bill.
+- Investigate the use of appliances and machines through a data-driven investigative unit.
+Plug Loads allows students to look closely at how pluggable devices are used at home and school-- and how they can affect the bill!

 - Download NEED's Spooky House Saver to learn some energy saving tips to cut costs from utility bills.

 Looking for some fun energy to inspire creativity?

 FInd energized enjoyment in the classroom: Energy Games and Icebreakers, Energy Stories and More, Energy Jeopardy, Energy Carnivals, Energy on Stage, and Energy Rock Performances allow students to learn while being active and creative.